What Is the New Car Loan Interest Deduction and Do You Qualify?

 These numbers show why the deduction matters.
 Even at today's rates, most borrowers won't hit the $10,000 annual interest cap.
 But claiming $3,000 to $4,000 in deductions still saves real money - especially in the early years when interest makes up a larger portion of each payment.

-Who Qualifies for the New Auto Loan Interest Deduction
+Who Qualifies for the New Car Loan Interest Deduction

 You must meet several requirements to claim the deduction.
 Miss one and the entire deduction disappears.